 Background: The associations between changes in fatty acid intake over time and subsequent mortality are unclear.

-Results: A 5% of energy increment in total fat intake was associated with 5% lower all-cause mortality (HR =0.95; 95% CI: 0.93, 0.96; isocaloric comparison was total carbohydrate).
-The HRs of all-cause mortality (95% CI) were 0.83 (0.78, 0.89) and 0.91 (0.87, 0.94) for 5% increment in energy intake from polyunsaturated fatty acid (PUFA) and monounsaturated fatty acid (MUFA), respectively, and was 1.10 (1.04, 1.17) for a 1% increase in energy intake from trans fatty acid (TFA; all Ptrend ≤0.001).
+Results: A 5% energy increment in total fat intake was associated with 5% lower all-cause mortality (HR: 0.95; 95% CI: 0.93, 0.96; isocaloric comparison was total carbohydrate).
+The HRs of all-cause mortality (95% CI) were 0.83 (0.78, 0.89) and 0.91 (0.87, 0.94) for a 5% increment in energy intake from polyunsaturated fatty acid (PUFA) and monounsaturated fatty acid (MUFA), respectively, and was 1.10 (1.04, 1.17) for a 1% increase in energy intake from trans fatty acid (TFA; all Ptrend ≤ 0.001).
 Changes in saturated fatty acid (SFA) were not associated with all-cause mortality.
 Increases in intakes of linoleic acid, marine n-3 PUFA, and MUFA from plant sources were each significantly associated with lower all-cause mortality.
-In substitution analyses, replacing 5% energy from SFA with PUFA was associated with 19% lower all-cause mortality (HR =0.81; 95% CI: 0.75, 0.87), while replacing 0.3% of energy from SFA with marine n-3 PUFA was associated with 11% lower all-cause mortality (HR =0.89; 95% CI: 0.84, 0.93).
-Isocaloric substitution of SFA by PUFA, particularly marine n-3 PUFA, was associated with lower mortality due to cardiovascular, neurodegenerative and respiratory diseases.
+In substitution analyses, replacing 5% energy from SFA with PUFA was associated with 19% lower all-cause mortality (HR: 0.81; 95% CI: 0.75, 0.87), whereas replacing 0.3% of energy from SFA with marine n-3 PUFA was associated with 11% lower all-cause mortality (HR: 0.89; 95% CI: 0.84, 0.93).
+Isocaloric substitution of SFA by PUFA, particularly marine n-3 PUFA, was associated with lower mortality due to cardiovascular, neurodegenerative, and respiratory diseases.

 Conclusions: These findings support replacing SFA with unsaturated fatty acids (especially from plant sources) and eliminating dietary TFA to reduce premature death.

-Keywords: all-cause mortality; cause-specific mortality; changes in fatty acid intake; monounsaturated fat; polyunsaturated fat; saturated fat; trans fat.
+Keywords: all-cause mortality; cause-specific mortality; changes in dietary intake; monounsaturated fat; polyunsaturated fat; saturated fat; trans fat.